 This American Academy of Sleep Medicine clinical practice guideline published in 2017 reflects a comprehensive, evidence-based analysis of individual pharmacotherapy commonly used to treat people experiencing persistent trouble falling asleep and staying asleep.
 The guideline offers recommendations on whether clinicians should or should not use specific medications for sleep-onset insomnia and/or sleep maintenance insomnia in adults versus no treatment, based on current published evidence.

-New Practice Guidelines on the Use of Antipsychotics in Patients with Dementia
+Practice Guidelines on the Use of Antipsychotics in Patients with Dementia

-In May 2016, the APA released new evidence-based guidelines on the use of antipsychotics to treat agitation or psychosis in patients with dementia.
+In 2016, the APA released evidence-based guidelines on the use of antipsychotics to treat agitation or psychosis in patients with dementia.
 The guidelines include recommendations for assessment of dementia, development of a comprehensive treatment plan, assessment of the benefits and risks of antipsychotics, and judicious use of antipsychotics, including specifics for dosing, duration and monitoring.
 See the Executive Summary in the May issue of The American Journal of Psychiatry and the full guideline.

-Announced in March 2016, this guideline is intended to improve communication between clinicians and patients about the risks and benefits of opioid therapy for chronic pain, improve the safety and effectiveness of pain treatment, and reduce the risks associated with long-term opioid therapy.
+This guideline is intended to improve communication between clinicians and patients about the risks and benefits of opioid therapy for chronic pain, improve the safety and effectiveness of pain treatment, and reduce the risks associated with long-term opioid therapy.
 The guideline addresses 1) when to initiate or continue opioids for chronic pain; 2) opioid selection, dosage, duration, follow-up, and discontinuation; and 3) assessing risk and addressing harms of opioid use.
 The CDC also provided a checklist for prescribing opioids for chronic pain, as well as a website with additional tools to guide clinicians in implementing the recommendations.

-New Practice Guideline on Opioid Use Disorders
+Practice Guideline on Opioid Use Disorders

-New Edition of APA Practice Guidelines for Evaluation of Adults
+APA Practice Guidelines for Evaluation of Adults

 APA Guideline Watch for Alzheimer’s and Other Dementias